 One thing we’ve been hearing from faculty, as they try to figure out how to teach in this new pandemic context, is that social distancing has made it even more difficult to find time to talk informally with colleagues about their teaching.
 Hallway conversations or chats over lunch where instructors share assignment ideas and puzzle out classroom challenges are all more difficult to come by.

-Scheduled every other week over Zoom, each Teaching Roundtable will focus on a topic or question specific to the teaching challenges we’re facing this year.
+Each Teaching Roundtable will focus on a topic or question specific to the teaching challenges we’re facing this year.
 We’ll make some space to discuss the particular classroom contexts we’re adapting to, whether remote or blended, and also how we’re responding to the national conversations swirling about us.

 The Center for Teaching Excellence is committed to providing equal access to its events and programs.
 Individuals with disabilities who anticipate needing accommodations or who have questions about physical access may contact firstname.lastname@example.org.